-Join us for Evening in Bloom, at the Chicago Flower & Garden Show, Friday, March 17, 2017.
+Join us for Evening in Bloom at the Chicago Flower & Garden Show, Friday, March 17, 2017.
 Our Charity Preview Benefit is reinventing itself as part of the 2017 Show theme “CHICAGO’S BLOOMING” – with new experiences aligning flowers, food and fashion.

 An experience like no other… Upwards of 1,000 VIP attendees will behold the Midwest’s iconic Chicago Flower & Garden Show in all its grandeur the evening before it opens to the public.
 Guests will also be treated to extraordinary culinary presentations in collaboration with Pilot Light and the Illinois Restaurant Association Education Foundation and a special fashion show presentation of FLEUROTICA, with Honorary Chairs Mayor Rahm Emanuel and Ms. Amy Rule, in collaboration with the Garfield Park Conservatory Alliance.

 Garfield Park Conservatory Alliance

 The Garfield Park Conservatory is one of the largest and most stunning conservatories in the nation.
 Often referred to as “landscape art under glass,” the conservatory occupies approximately two acres inside, where thousands of plant species are on display throughout eight rooms in this magnificent facility.
 Travel through the conservatory and experience the lush flora and tropical temperatures taking you away from the hustle and bustle of Chicago.
 Don’t forget to visit the 12 acres of stunning outdoor gardens during the summer!